-Just like in the hospital, you must continue to use your incentive spirometer (your plastic breathing machine), 10 breaths every 30 minutes while you are awake.
-You do not have to take it with you when you go out on an excursion, but watch the clock when you're back at home or in the hotel and make sure that you stay on schedule.
+You must continue to use your incentive spirometer (your plastic breathing machine), 10 breaths every 30 minutes while you are awake.
 You must get the valve to at least 2000cc with each breath.
-You may stop using the machine one week after discharge, unless your doctor advises you to continue.
-Bring the machine with you to the lectures and office visits after surgery, as you will be required to use it each hour.
+You may stop using the machine one week after discharge, unless Dr Ellner advises you to continue.